Space for Africa Competition 2026

 ASSESSMENT CRITERIA

-The essays will be evaluated based on:
+The entries will be evaluated based on:

 > Structure: Is the essay organized in a logical manner?